DETAILED ACTION

 Thus, Bernreitner et al explicitly teaches that the propylene copolymer used for producing glass fiber-reinforced polypropylene compositions and having a high melt flow rate can be obtained by the process of visbreaking with visbreaking ratio of 2-10.

-17. Since Bernreitner et al and Hemmeter et al in view of Mecklenburg et al and Vestberg et al are related to substantially the same glass fiber-reinforced propylene copolymer compositions having high MFR, and thereby belong to the same field of endeavor, wherein Bernreitner et al explicitly teaches that such high MFR values of the propylene copolymers can be obtained by the process of visbreaking by peroxide with visbreaking ratio of 2-10, or 6.5-10, therefore, it would have been obvious to a one of ordinary skill in the art to combine the teachings of Bernreitner et al and Hemmeter et al in view of Mecklenburg et al and Vestberg et al, and to use, or obvious to try the use the propylene copolymer having MFR of as high as 150 g/10 min obtained by visbreaking, as taught Bernreitner et al, since such method for obtaining high MFR propylene copolymer is taught in the art as shown by Bernreitner et al, and it would have been obvious to choose such method for forming high MFR propylene copolymer used in the composition of Hemmeter et al in view of Mecklenburg et al and Vestberg et al as well.
+17. Since Bernreitner et al and Hemmeter et al in view of Mecklenburg et al and Vestberg et al are related to substantially the same glass fiber-reinforced propylene copolymer compositions having high MFR, and thereby belong to the same field of endeavor, wherein Bernreitner et al explicitly teaches that such high MFR values of the propylene copolymers can be obtained by the process of visbreaking by peroxide with visbreaking ratio of 2-10, or 6.5-10, therefore, it would have been obvious to a one of ordinary skill in the art to combine the teachings of Bernreitner et al and Hemmeter et al in view of Mecklenburg et al and Vestberg et al, and to use, or obvious to try the use the propylene copolymer having MFR of as high as 150 g/10 min obtained by visbreaking, as taught Bernreitner et al, in the composition of Hemmeter et al in view of Mecklenburg et al and Vestberg et al, since such method for obtaining high MFR propylene copolymer is taught in the art as shown by Bernreitner et al, and it would have been obvious to choose such method for forming high MFR propylene copolymer used in the composition of Hemmeter et al in view of Mecklenburg et al and Vestberg et al as well.
 Further, based on the teachings of Bernreitner et al that the amount of used peroxide can be chosen depending on the targeted MFR and initial MFR of the propylene copolymer, therefore, it would have been obvious to a one of ordinary skill in the art to make variations and optimize the MFR of the initial propylene copolymer, including the use of propylene copolymer having initial MFR in the range of 0.5-10 g/10 min, so that by applying the visbreaking ratio of 2-10, or 6.5-10, to obtain the propylene copolymer having MFR of 10-150 g/10 min used as the component A) in the composition of Hemmeter et al in view of Mecklenburg et al and Vestberg et al as well, thereby arriving at the present invention. "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).
 The key to supporting any rejection under 35 USC 103 is the clear articulation of the reason(s) why the claimed invention would have been obvious.
 The Supreme Court in KSR noted that the analysis supporting a rejection under 35 USC 103 should be made explicit.
 The Court quoting In re Kahn, 441 F.3d 977, 988, 78 USPQ2d 1329, 1336 (Fed.
 Cir.
 2006), stated that "‘[R]ejections on obviousness cannot be sustained by mere conclusory statements; instead, there must be some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness.’"
 KSR, 550 U.S. at 418, 82 USPQ2d at 1396.
 Exemplary rationales that may support a conclusion of obviousness include:

 PNG